fenoloftaleina/rails-api-authentication-token-example/README.md

 ## Dear Rails Community

 In case there's anything wrong in here, point it out, please.
 But as for me, it seems like a solution I've been looking for.

+And by the way, I was a little wrong to blame Rails Community, here is Sjors Provoost's post: http://provoost.tumblr.com/post/80873086965/json-api-authentication-using-devise-tokens, but only a little since the post explains only how it's done with regular Rails, not rails-api.